-- 1. Make health care better for you and your family. - 2.
-Create good jobs and grow the economy. - 3.
+- 1. Provide better healthcare for you and your family. - Create good jobs and grow the economy. - 3.
 Get back to balance and ensure government lives within its means.

 While these priorities are not the sole focus of government they do provide an overarching framework to inform the business planning process.
-Recognizing the Board's unique role imposes certain limits and requirements in the law, our focus in this area will be supporting the priority of "Getting Back to Balance".
-This will include:
+Recognizing the Board's unique role imposes certain limits and requirements in the law, our focus in this area will be supporting the following priorities: